ABOUT FORM

 Chair

 Tim Shanahan is a respected Western Australian leader involved in a broad range of industries.
 He has previously led organisations in Minerals and Energy, Higher Education and Local Government.
-Currently Tim is Chair of the Cooperative Research Centre for Future Battery Industries (FBI CRC) and Zetta (ICT) Group.
+Currently Tim is Chair of the Cooperative Research Centre for Future Battery Industries (FBI CRC), Kwinana Energy Transformation Hub and Zetta (ICT) Group.
 He is a Director of RACWA Holdings which runs financial services, tourism assets, and roadside services.
 He Chairs the RAC Investment Committee and is an Honorary Life Member of the RACWA, and is a past President.
-Tim is a board member of Committee for Perth and a member of the External Advisory Board of School of Medicine, Fremantle at The University of Notre Dame.
+Tim is also a member of the External Advisory Board of School of Medicine, Fremantle at The University of Notre Dame.

 Tim is a qualified lawyer, an experienced company director (FAICD) and was honoured with a Public Service Medal in 2001 and a Centenary Medal in 2003.